How to Grow Jerusalem Artichokes (Sunchokes)

 Order some tubers and get a large container filled with soil.
 You don’t want to plant these babies in the ground or they will take over the whole area you plant them in.
 They are planted in spring.
 Plant them like you would plant potatoes, about 5 inches deep and about 12-18 inches apart.
 Click the small image above for buying choices if you want to get some tubers to start your own plants.

 The tubers will grow all summer.
 They grow a tall flower similar to a cluster of small sunflowers.
 They smell nice and fragrant and look lovely in the garden.
 Harvest them after the first frost.
 A friend tells me if you harvest before a frost, the sunchokes will make you gassy.
-Nobody wants Jerusalem artichoke gas!
+Nobody wants sunchokes gas!

 Another fun fact about Jerusalem artichokes is the flowers smell slightly like chocolate.
 Who doesn’t love a sunflower that smells like chocolate?
 You can take a few petals from the flower and rub it in your hands and smell a chocolatey smell.
 Sensory experiences are so important for kids, especially under age three.
 This is a wonderful sensory stimulus.